bilintoh/binaryTimeSeries/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
-1. removed all the **dontrun{}** in the examples.
+In this version I have removed all the leading slashes from the DOIs in the DESCRIPTION file.
-2. made sure all references in the DESCRIPTION file conform with CRAN standards.
-3. added small files needed for the examples or vignette in the inst/external sub folder of my package.
-4. added immediate call of on.exit() to **trajPlot** and **presencePlot**
-to reset par parameters when the function is exited.